Keywords

 17. Outcomes measured (if applicable)

 The PRISMA-ScR checklist will be used to guide the reporting of this review (Tricco et al., 2018).
-Literature search findings and study screening process will be presented in a PRISMA flow diagram.
-Extracted data will be charted in tabular format using the TIDieR checklist.
-Results will be accompanied by a narrative summary, aligning with the scoping review’s objectives and questions.
-Any deviation from this protocol will be explained in the final scoping review.
+Literature search findings and the study screening process will be presented in a PRISMA flow diagram.
+Extracted data will be charted in tabular format using the TIDieR checklist to ensure comprehensive and consistent reporting of intervention characteristics.
+Following data charting, findings will be synthesised using both a descriptive narrative summary and the PAGER framework (Patterns, Advances, Gaps, Evidence for practice, and Research recommendations) (Bradbury-Jones et al., 2022).
+PAGER will provide a structured approach to analysing and presenting the results, enabling clearer identification of key themes, developments in the field, gaps in the evidence base, and implications for research and practice.
+This will ensure that the synthesis aligns with and supports the scoping review’s objectives and questions.
+Any deviation from the protocol will be clearly explained in the complete scoping review report.

 Globally the number of newly diagnosed AYA cancers is increasing and so too is the number of AYA living with and beyond cancer.
 Physical and psychosocial sequalae of cancer and its treatment can impact on AYAs reintegrating back to education and/or employment following cancer treatment.
 A gap in current research includes education and employment reintegration, where AYAs self-identified research on return to education and work as a top priority in a UK research priority-setting exercise (Aldiss et al., 2019).
 Therefore, the exploration of factors impacting on successful return to education and employment for AYA cancer survivors is warranted.